 Like many of the leading streaming services, you can try Sling TV free for 7-days.

 We have a subscription to Hulu and we love it.
-We actually just upgraded our traditional Hulu subscription to Hulu with Live TV for a few months so that we could watch our favorite college football games this season and are really enjoying the live TV access it offers.
+We actually just upgraded our traditional Hulu subscription to Hulu with Live TV for a few months so that we could watch our favorite college football games this season.

 Unfortunately, you can’t watch Discovery Channel on Hulu with Live TV.
 Thankfully, you can stream episodes of some of its most popular shows on legacy Hulu.
 Even better news about this option is that Hulu is just $5.99 per month.

 Hulu owns the rights to broadcast a number of popular Discovery Channel shows, including some that are no longer airing, which makes it a solid on-demand option.
 If watching Discovery Channel live isn’t a deal-breaker for you, Hulu could be the right option for you.

 Hulu makes it easy to watch Discovery Channel without cable by putting all of its content, which includes full seasons of 28 popular shows, into one spot.
 You can even bundle with the new Disney+ streaming service to enhance your content.

 If you want to learn more about Hulu and what’s in its massive library of on-demand content, read our Hulu review now.